Sourdough Oatmeal Cookies with Dark Chocolate

 24 cookies

-If cookies could hug you, these sourdough oatmeal cookies would give you a bear hug.
-They’re buttery and soft in the middle, golden on the edges, and full of rich dark chocolate.
-The sourdough starter gives them that extra something: a little tang, a little chew, and a whole lot of heart.
-They taste like comfort, look like a weekend treat, and smell like you just made the best decision of the day. πŸͺ✨
+If cookies could hug you, these sourdough oatmeal cookies would pull you in for a bear hug.
+They’re soft in the middle, golden on the edges, and loaded with rich chocolate chunks.
+The sourdough starter gives them that extra something… a tiny tang, a soft chew, and a whole lot of heart.

 Some bakes are about more than flavor.
 They’re about slowing down, creating something by hand, and finding joy in the little moments, like this one.